 Next, search for hyperlinks using the GoTo function.
-On the Home ribbon, click on the dropdown arrow next to the Find button and select GoTo.
-Under Go to what, select Field.
-Under Enter field name, select HYPERLINK.
+Click the dropdown arrow next to the Find button on the Home ribbon and select GoTo.
+Under Go to what, choose Field.
+Under Enter field name, select Hyperlink.
 Use the Next button to jump from hyperlink to hyperlink in your document.